PicoCreator/Not-DnD-5thSRD/docs/gamemaster_rules/magic_items/cape_of_the_mountebank.md

 # Cloak of the Conjurer
 _Wondrous item, rare_

-This cloak carries with it a faint scent of brimstone.
-When donned, the wearer may cast the **_Dimension Door_** spell as an action.
-This power of the cloak may not be used again until the following morn.
+This cloak carries a faint scent of sulphur.
+Whilst wearing it, you can use it to cast the **_dimension door_** spell as an action.
+This power of the cloak cannot be used again until the next morn.

-When the wearer vanishes, a cloud of smoke is left in their wake, and they appear in a similar cloud of smoke at their destination.
-This smoke lightly obscures the area they left and the area they appear in, and it dissipates at the end of their next turn.
-A light or stronger wind will disperse the smoke.
+When you vanish, you leave behind a cloud of smoke, and you appear in a similar cloud of smoke at your destination.
+The smoke lightly obscures the space you left and the space you appear in, and it dissipates at the end of your next turn.
+A light or stronger breeze disperses the smoke.